 Whether The Warriors’ comments contributed to this fan disinterest or it was just the lackluster matches and character direction of The Renegade at this time is open for debate.
 However, one thing was blatantly apparent to the WCW office: the bloom was off the rose for Richard Wilson.

-Having been undefeated since his debut, The Renegade followed his title loss up with losing to Paul Orndorff on WCW Saturday Night in less than two minutes.
+Having been undefeated since his debut, The Renegade followed his title loss up by losing to Paul Orndorff on WCW Saturday Night in less than two minutes.
 Dropping championships to other wrestlers are, of course, part of the business.
 To then so quickly face defeat again in such a comprehensive manner shows that the Atlanta promotions booking team had no real plans for Wilson going forward.

 On the November 6th, 1995 episode of Monday Nitro, another step in the perceived burial of The Renegade took place.
 Upon losing a short contest to Kevin Sullivan, Wilson’s former manager Jimmy Hart attacked The Renegade.
 Pouring a drink in his face and wiping off his face paint, Hart yelled: “You’re nothing!
 You’re not a Renegade!
 You’re just plain old Rick!
 A nobody!”